- Flat Head Syndrome

 An inward twisting of the shin bones (the bones that are located between the knee and the ankle).

 In-toe has a tendency to run in families.
 It can also be related to existing medical problems such as cerebral palsy.
 It usually self-corrects without the need for medical intervention.

-However, if in-toeing is severe and involve leg and hip rotation, and isn’t improving by the age of two, it may be appropriate to seek medical advice from a Paediatrician or a certified Orthotist.
+However, if in-toeing is severe, involving leg and hip rotation while not improving by the age of two, it is best to seek medical advice from a pediatrician or a certified orthotist.